laravel-enso/documentation/docs/backend/addresses-manager.md

 ## Usage

-1. the configuration should be published, and inside you need to define the addresable types
+1. you may publish the configuration and customize the options as needed
 2. use the package's `Addresable` trait for the models you want to make addressable
 3. insert the `Addreses` vue component where required in your pages/components, see the front end implementation [docs](https://docs.laravel-enso.com/frontend/accessories.html#addresses) for the available options